redking/dzr-redux-workshop/exercises/exercise1.md

 Alternatively, you could use `Object.assign` with `Array.slice`:

 ```
-const users = state.users.slice();
+const users = state.users.slice(); // Make a copy
 users.push(user);
 return Object.assign({}, state, {users});
 ```

-Once the store is setup, you can open the Chrome console and select the Redux tab to inspect state changes using Redux Devtools.
+Once the store is setup, open the Chrome console and select the Redux tab to inspect state changes using Redux Devtools.

-## TODO

-Since we return a new object every time, how would you implement `shouldComponentUpdate` in the `ChatRoom` component?

 ## Solution